 Let’s face it, wine tasting rooms are generally cramped and not very interesting if you are not actually tasting or purchasing wine.
 So instead, especially if you have a mixed group with some wanting to drink and other not, visit wineries that have a little something extra to entertain those who are not drinking.
 For instance, tour an Italian-style castle at Castello di Amorosa, take in panoramic views from an aerial tram at Sterling Vineyards, or enjoy a taste of Persia at Darioush.
 Love art?
 Artesa, Clos Pegase, Hess Collection, Ma(i)sonry, and Mumm Napa Valley are among the wineries that include public art.
 Go to Coppola for film memorabilia, Chateau Montelena to see the featured winery of the film Bottle Shock, Sattui for an Italian deli lunch on their shaded picnic grounds, or Spring Mountain Vineyards or Beringer for a look at Victorian mansions.
 Other wineries have restaurants, food and wine pairings, or intensive educational tours about aspects of winemaking that might appeal to non-drinkers.

 3. View the Napa Valley from the Air

 You can view the subtly dramatic views of the valley from the thrilling heights of a helicopter, hot air balloon, or even a glider.
 Just recently I took my first hot air balloon in Napa Valley with Balloons Above the Valley as part of a bridal shower celebration and while pricey, it was a really fun morning and afforded some great photography opportunities.
 Just note that weather can really affect whether balloons can go up so it is best to have a back-up day so you can reschedule if there are weather cancellations (this happened to us and we had to reschedule for another date).
-There are a number of companies that operate helicopters (Golden Gate Helicopter, Napa Helicopter Charters, Wine and Dine, Wine County Helicopters, Angelo Air Tours), hot air balloons (Balloons Above the Valley, Napa Valley Balloons, Napa Valley Drifters, Viator), and paragliding (Crazy Creek Air Adventures & Gliding, American Flight Adventures) in the area so compare prices and value.
+There are a number of companies that operate helicopters (Golden Gate Helicopters, Napa Helicopter Charters, Wine and Dine, Wine County Helicopters), hot air balloons (Balloons Above the Valley, Napa Valley Balloons, Napa Valley Drifters, Viator), and paragliding (Crazy Creek Air Adventures & Gliding, American Flight Adventures) in the area so compare prices and value.
 You can also sometimes get good online deals, especially outside of peak season.